FAQ

 You are already accustomed to a licensing model.
 When you “buy” a song through Apple Music, you don’t actually own the song, but rather, you own a license to listen to the song on any of your personal devices for your own entertainment.
 Likewise, you don’t own Microsoft Excel.
 You own a license to use the software.
 Photos are the same.

 I include a standard usage license with every photo.
-This usage includes what most design businesses need every day, such as website, social media, architecture and design competition entries, internal uses, including proposals, printed collateral, and wall displays.
+This usage includes what most design businesses need every day, such as website, social media, architecture and design competition entries, internal uses, including proposals, printed collateral, such as brochures, and in office wall displays.
 This is a perpetual license that does not expire.
-Additional usage may require additional licenses, which can be added up front or anytime in the future.
+Additional usage, such as paid advertising or editorial use will require additional licensing, which can be added up front or anytime in the future.